Dry Bulb, Wet Bulb and Dew Point Temperature

 Dry-bulb temperature - Tdb, can be measured using a normal thermometer freely exposed to the air but shielded from radiation and moisture.
 The temperature is usually given in degrees Celsius (oC) or degrees Fahrenheit (oF).
 The SI unit is Kelvin (K).
 Zero Kelvin equals to -273oC.

-The dry-bulb temperature is an indicator of heat content and is shown along the bottom axis of the psychrometric chart.
-Constant dry bulb temperatures appear as vertical lines in the psychrometric chart.
+The dry-bulb temperature is an indicator of heat content and is shown along the bottom axis of the psychrometric chart or along the left side of the Mollier diagram.
+Constant dry bulb temperatures appear as vertical lines in the psychrometric chart or horizontal lines in the Mollier diagram.

 Wet Bulb Temperature - Twb

 The rate of evaporation from the wet bandage on the bulb, and the temperature difference between the dry bulb and wet bulb, depends on the humidity of the air.
-The evaporation is reduced when the air contains more water vapor.
+The evaporation from the wet muslin is reduced when air contains more water vapor.

-Combining the dry bulb and wet bulb temperature in a psychrometric diagram or Mollier chart, gives the state of the humid air.
-Lines of constant wet bulb temperatures run diagonally from the upper left to the lower right in the Psychrometric Chart.
+By combining the dry bulb and wet bulb temperature in a psychrometric chart or Mollier diagram the state of the humid air can be determined.
+Lines of constant wet bulb temperatures run diagonally from the upper left to the lower right in the Psychrometric chart.

 Dew Point Temperature - Tdp

-The Dew Point is the temperature at which water vapor starts to condense out of the air, the temperature at which air becomes completely saturated.
-Above this temperature the moisture will stay in the air.
+The Dew Point is the temperature where water vapor starts to condense out of the air (the temperature at which air becomes completely saturated).
+Above this temperature the moisture stays in the air.

-If the dew-point temperature is close to the air temperature, the relative humidity is high, and if the dew point is well below the air temperature, the relative humidity is low.
+• if the dew point is well below the dry air temperature - the relative humidity is low

-If moisture condensates on a cold bottle from the refrigerator, the dew-point temperature of the air is above the temperature in the refrigerator.
+If moisture condenses on a cold bottle taken from the refrigerator the dew-point temperature of the air is above the temperature in the refrigerator.

 The Dew Point is given by the saturation line in the psychrometric chart.